• Skip to primary navigation

 A picture of salmon filets and olive oil with test stating knowing what to eat is easy just use your common sense.

-• Bulking – This is when you want to start building muscle mass; to do this, you need to be on a calorie surplus.
+• Bulking is when you want to start building muscle mass; to do this, you need to be on a calorie surplus.

-• Cutting – This is when you feel like you have too much excess body fat, and you want to slim down before building muscle.
+• Cutting is when you feel you have too much excess body fat and want to slim down before building muscle.

 Meal 1 (Breakfast)